Christmas Party (RuPaul album)

 Christmas Party is the twelfth studio album and third Christmas album by American drag queen RuPaul, released on November 1, 2018.
 The album features remixes of previously released holiday tracks, including "Christmas Cookies" and "My Favorite Holiday", as well as new songs, such as "Christmas Queen" and "Hey Sis, It's Christmas".

 Background and promotion

 RuPaul announced the album in August 2018.
 Select songs were featured on the television special, RuPaul's Drag Race Holi-slay Spectacular, which aired on VH1 on December 7, 2018.
+Speaking on the album, RuPaul said: "Celebrating the holidays with my most festive girls inspired me to record my new album, Christmas Party."

 Track listing

 All songs written by RuPaul Charles and Mark Byers.